jeffreychen159/stock-predictor-ltsm/README.md

 - Changing Epochs
 - Batch Size manipulation

-Using these hyperparameters ensures that the model is trained enough to be able to predict future patterns while ensuring that it doesn't overfit the data.
+Using these hyperparameters ensures that the model is trained enough to be able to predict future patterns while ensuring that it doesn't overfit the training data.

 ## Conclusion